7Pros/circuit/README.md

     gulp

-You're ready to start the django and swampdragon webserver with
+You're ready to start the django and the notification server with

     python manage.py runserver
 and
-    python manage.py runsd
+    python notification_server privateip:port

 Open [127.0.0.1:8000](http://127.0.0.1:8000/) - DONE